Frequently Asked Questions

 Does Henna come in different colors?

-No. All-natural henna is plant-based and will only stain a burgundy/coffee tone on the skin.
+No. henna is a plant and will only stain a burgundy/coffee tone on the skin.

 To achieve colorful, safe body art, use Henna Glam!